MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Optimize-Your-Device/iot-ent-optimize-images.md

 | Total |	11GB |  	5.8GB |

 >[!note]
 >This minimal baseline was configured through removing all preinstalled FoD packages, disabling the page file, removing WinRE, and enabling Compact OS.
 It was captured on a virtual machine with minimum drivers.
 The actual size for drivers could vary per devices.
-You also need to reserve additonal space for taking updates.
+You also need to reserve additional space for taking updates.

 Once you have created a final image and deploy to your target device, we recommend that you thoroughly test the scenarios to ensure that your device provides a good user experience.